PythonLinks/Mecrisp-Ice/docs/source/index.rst

 .. note::

-   Mecrisp Ice, and the documentation are under active development.
-The 16 bit dual port and the 16 port quickstore are both flying in space.
+Mecrisp Ice, and its documentation are under active development.
+The 16 bit dual port version and the 16 port quickstore version are both flying in space.
+Lots more people are using  them here on earth.

 This documentation is being written as part of Christopher Lozinski's master's thesis.
-Because of University rules, I am not allowed to accept pull requests until July 2024, but comments are most welcome!
+Because of University rules, you are allowed to contribute new pages, or edit the glossary, but I am not allowed to accept edits to existing pages until July 2024.
+In the meantime, comments on the pages I wrote are most welcome!

 Contents
 --------